Part 1 in our series on How to use the Internet

 You can get a lot out of Twitter without ever giving anything back.
 Of course, giving back in the form of retweets, replies, and favorites encourages others to keep giving.
 As you can see from my meager 39 followers, I’m more of a taker in the Twitterverse.
 You should be too if you’re just getting started.
 Listen to others, then find your voice.

 So give it a try.
 Follow people you find interesting and ignore your friends (unless they’re interesting).
-My wife (@jennyolgirl) told me she doesn’t understand half the things I tweet about and we’re both OK with that.
+Most of mine wouldn’t understand half the things I tweet about and that’s OK.

 Where do I go from here?